Daniel-Blandford/SpaceFlightNews/README.md

-A Simple Android application with the latest 'Space Flight News' headlines.
+A simple Android application with the latest 'Space Flight News' headlines.